Terms and Conditions

 - Candidates should note that the IBD examination regulations permit the IBD to request delegate names from IBD Accredited Tutors subject to requirements of the Data Protection Act 2018.

-- When you register for a revision course or examination with the IBD, we will process some or all of the following personal data so that we can provide our Training Courses and Examinations to you:
+- When you register for a tutorial, course or examination with the IBD, we will process some or all of the following personal data so that we can provide our tutorials, courses and Examinations to you:

 - Name and contact details